TTLN Team

 Languages: French, German

-Current Role: NCLE Specialist Teacher in the Trent and Tame Language Hub, Head of Modern Foreign Languages, Painsley Catholic College
+Current Role: Head of Modern Foreign Languages, Painsley Catholic College

 Experience:

 Since completing a BA (hons) in French and Management at The University of Leeds, and a PGCE at Keele University, Chris has taught French and German and been Head of Languages in two secondary schools.
-Chris is currently Head of MFL at Painsley Catholic College, leading a team of five teachers to deliver French, German and Spanish to GCSE.
-Chris is excited to join the Trent and Tame Languages Hub in 2024, and is keen to share his love of languages and language pedagogy with colleagues in other schools.
+Chris is currently Head of Languages at Painsley Catholic College, leading a team of five teachers to deliver French, German and Spanish to GCSE.
+Chris joined the TTLN team in September 2024, and is keen to share his love of languages and language pedagogy with colleagues in other schools.

 Specific Areas of Interest: